 Effective period January 2017 - December 2019 Base rate changes (a) Yr.
 1 - \$195 million Yr.
 2 - \$155 million Yr.
 3 - \$155 million Amortizations to income of net regulatory (assets) liabilities Yr.
 1 - \$84 million Yr.
 2 - \$83 million Yr.
 3 - \$69 million Other revenue sources Retention of \$75 million of annual transmission congestion revenues.
 Potential earnings adjustment mechanism incentives for energy efficiency and other potential incentives of up to: Yr.
 1 - \$28 million; Yr.
 2 - \$47 million; and Yr.
 3 - \$64 million.
 Revenue decoupling mechanism Continuation of reconciliation of actual to authorized electric delivery revenues.
 Recoverable energy costs Continuation of current rate recovery of purchased power and fuel costs.
 Negative revenue adjustments Potential penalties if certain performance targets relating to service, reliability, safety and other matters are not met: Yr.
 1 - \$376 million; Yr.
 2 - \$383 million; and Yr.
 3 - \$395 million.
-Cost reconciliations Continuation of reconciliation of expenses for pension and other postretirement benefits, variable-rate tax- exempt debt, major storms, property taxes(b), municipal infrastructure support costs(c), the impact of new laws and environmental site investigation and remediation to amounts reflected in rates.(d) Net utility plant reconciliations Target levels reflected in rates: Electric average net plant target excluding advanced metering infrastructure (AMI): Yr.
+Cost reconciliations Continuation of reconciliation of expenses for pension and other postretirement benefits, variable-rate tax-exempt debt, major storms, property taxes(b), municipal infrastructure support costs(c), the impact of new laws and environmental site investigation and remediation to amounts reflected in rates.(d) Net utility plant reconciliations Target levels reflected in rates: Electric average net plant target excluding advanced metering infrastructure (AMI): Yr.
 1 - \$21,689 million; Yr.
 2 - \$22,338 million; Yr.
 3 - \$23,002 million AMI: Yr.
 1 - \$126 million; Yr.
 2 - \$257 million; Yr.
 3 - \$415 million Average rate base Yr.
 1 - \$18,902 million Yr.
 2 - \$19,530 million Yr.
 3 - \$20,277 million Weighted average cost of capital (after-tax) Yr.
 1 - 6.82 percent Yr.
 2 - 6.80 percent Yr.
 3 - 6.73 percent Authorized return on common equity 9.00 percent Earnings sharing Most earnings above an annual earnings threshold of 9.5 percent are to be applied to reduce regulatory assets for environmental remediation and other costs accumulated in the rate year.
 Cost of long-term debt Yr.
 1 - 4.93 percent Yr.
 2 - 4.88 percent Yr.
-3 - 4.74 percent Common equity ratio 48 percent rate plan.
-At the NYSPSC's option, these increases may be implemented with increases of \$199 million in each rate year.
+3 - 4.74 percent Common equity ratio 48 percent

-(b) Deferrals for property taxes are limited to 90 percent of the difference from amounts reflected in rates, subject to an annual maximum for the remaining difference of not more than a maximum number of basis points impact on return on common equity: Yr.
-1 - 10.0 basis points; Yr.
-2 - 7.5 basis points; and Yr.
-3 - 5.0 basis points.
-In general, if actual expenses for municipal infrastructure support (other than company labor) are below the amounts reflected in rates the company will defer the difference for credit to customers, and if the actual expenses are above the amount reflected in rates the company will defer for recovery from customers 80 percent of the difference (c)

-subject to a maximum deferral of 30 percent of the amount reflected in rates.

-In addition, amounts reflected in rates relating to the regulatory asset for future income tax and the excess deferred federal income tax liability are subject to reconciliation. (d) The NYSPSC staff is to audit the regulatory asset and the tax liability.
+- (a) The electric base rate increases shown above are in addition to a \$48 million increase resulting from the December 2016 expiration of a temporary credit under the current rate plan.
+At the NYSPSC's option, these increases may be implemented with increases of \$199 million in each rate year. - (b) Deferrals for property taxes are limited to 90 percent of the difference from amounts reflected in rates, subject to an annual maximum for the remaining difference of not more than a maximum number of basis points impact on return on common equity: Yr.
+1 10.0 basis points; Yr.
+2 7.5 basis points; and Yr.
+3 5.0 basis points. - (c) In general, if actual expenses for municipal infrastructure support (other than company labor) are below the amounts reflected in rates the company will defer the difference for credit to customers, and if the actual expenses are above the amount reflected in rates the company will defer for recovery from customers 80 percent of the difference subject to a maximum deferral of 30 percent of the amount reflected in rates. - (d) In addition, amounts reflected in rates relating to the regulatory asset for future income tax and the excess deferred federal income tax liability are subject to reconciliation.
+The NYSPSC staff is to audit the regulatory asset and the tax liability.
 Differences resulting from the NYSPSC staff review will be deferred for NYSPSC determination of any amounts to be refunded or collected from customers.